 The outline below gives a summary of our major clinical rotations.
 Additionally, our current rotation schedule and overview of our three year curriculum can be seen by clicking on the following link: Representative Three Year Rotation Schedule.

-Clinical Rotations at the University of Maryland Medical Center (UMMC) and the Baltimore VA Medical Center (VA), and the University of Maryland Midtown Medical Center:
+Clinical Rotations at the University of Maryland Medical Center (UMMC), the Baltimore VA Medical Center (VA), and the University of Maryland Midtown Medical Center:

 UMMC Medical Intensive Care Unit (MICU)

 The UMMC MICU is a 29 bed state-of-the-art facility.
-Fellows are responsible for the care of all patients admitted to the MICU, including performing procedures appropriate in critically ill patients (endotracheal intubation, bronchoscopy, right heart catheterization).
-Fellows are responsible for supervision of medical housestaff and medical students.
+Fellows are responsible for the care of all patients admitted to the MICU, including performing procedures appropriate in critically ill patients (eg. endotracheal intubation, bronchoscopy, right heart catheterization).
+Fellows are responsible for supervision of medical house staff and medical students.
 In the MICU, fellows learn the physiology, pathophysiology, diagnosis and therapy of critical illness and multi-system disease.

 UMMC Consult Service